florentpoujol/Daneel/readme.md

     -- in your script, access the scripteBehavior with its alias self.gameObject.scriptName.something = "data"
-    -- note that in this case only (not in the others cases aboves), the case of the alias and especially its first letter matters
+Note that in this case only (not in the others cases aboves), the case of the alias and especially its first letter matters In this example, self.gameObject.ScriptName won't get access to the scriptedBehavior but self.gameObject.ModelRenderer will get access to the modelRenderer.

-    -- In this example, self.gameObject.ScriptName won't get access to the scriptedBehavior -- but self.gameObject.ModelRenderer will get access to the modelRenderer
+You may also access the first scriptedBehavior on the gameObject, whatever its name is, via `self.gameObject.scriptedBehavior`.

 ## Debugging